esitarski/nytm-puzzles/README.md

 For this reason, and to guard against pathologically designed puzzles, the algorithm makes a random choice between what it considers equivalent options.
 So, sometimes the problem is solved much faster between involations if the algorithm "gets lucky" in the initial stages.

 Ideally there would be a better way to prioritize decisions in early stages (perhaps some grid weighting approach).
-Alternatively, perhaps there is a way for the algorithm to repair bad sections of the grid rather than doing a lengthy backtrack back to the bad decision.
+Perhaps there is a way for the algorithm to repair bad sections of the grid rather than doing a lengthy backtrack back to the bad decision.
+Or, maybe the answer is just to start a bunch of web workers in parallel with different random number seeds and stop when the first solution is found.

 Please take these programs the right way - a way of experiencing and enjoying the puzzles, with credit to the puzzle creators.